pygame-community/pygame-ce/docs/reST/ref/geometry.rst

    | :sg:`Circle((x, y), radius) -> Circle`
    | :sg:`Circle(x, y, radius) -> Circle`

-   The `Circle` class provides many useful methods for collision, transformation, and intersection.
+   The `Circle` class provides many useful methods for collision testing, transformation and intersection.
    A `Circle` can be created from a combination of a pair of coordinates that represent the center of the circle and a radius.
 Circles can also be created from python objects that are already a `Circle` (effectively copying the circle) or have an attribute named "circle".